 Put a Stop to Credit Card Offers

 All of those pre-approved credit card offers that land in your mailbox create clutter and put you at risk for identity theft.
 Go to optoutprescreen.com to get off the list that creditors and insurance companies use to send these types of offers.
 You can opt out for five years or permanently.
 When you submit your request, all four consumer credit reporting companies will be notified.
 Note that this will not prevent any credit card or insurance companies that you already do business with from sending you offers.
 You’ll need to contact those companies directly to request that they not send you promotional mailings.

 Get Off Charity Mailing Lists

 Donate to one charity and suddenly you’re on the mailing list of every charity known to man.
 That’s great if you want a lifetime supply of free address labels, but otherwise, it’s just more junk to sort through.
 If you don’t want all those donation requests, start by telling any charity that you donate to that they may not rent, sell or trade your name, address or giving history.
 Then, work to get off the mailing list of any organization that’s already sending you mail.
 Have the mailer you received with you when you call.
 It’s likely to have a code on the mailing label or reply materials that can be used to identify whom they got your information from.
 Make sure they tell you which charity gave them your info, so you can call that charity up and request that your info no longer be shared.

 It also doesn’t hurt to opt out of receiving donation requests at DMAchoice.org.
-There aren’t many charities that belong to the Direct Marketing Association, but this will take care of the ones that do.
+There aren’t many charities that belong to the Association of National Advertisers, but this will take care of the ones that do.